crbast/adonis-action-token/README.md

 </div>

 ## Description
-Action token is use to allow access (time-limited) to specific resource defined by action type.
+Action token is use to manage access (time-limited) for specific resource defined by action type.
 They are **not** intended to be used for authentication purposes.

 The token works like opaque token (only string identifier, all useful data are stored directly on redis).